Iceland is a country on an island located in northern Europe. The country has a pretty thick Viking culture.

 As a result, the drinking tradition in Iceland is not much different from that of Scandinavian countries.

-Well, here are some popular drinks in Iceland.
+Well, here are some popular Iceland drinks you should know.

 18. Malt og Appelsin